Income Tax on Interest Income

 If you have opted for the reinvestment scheme, a compounded interest is added to the principal amount every quarter and this is reinvested.

-You can choose to receive the interest amount on a monthly, quarterly or annual basis.
+You can choose to receive the interest amount on a monthly, quarterly, or annual basis.

-If an individual opts for old/existing tax regime, then under Section 80C of the Income-tax Act, you can claim deduction for investments up to INR 1.5 lakh in a financial year by investing in tax-saving fixed deposits (FDs)
+If an individual opts for the old/existing tax regime, then under Section 80C of the Income-tax Act, you can claim a deduction for investments up to INR 1.5 lakh in a financial year by investing in tax-saving fixed deposits (FDs)